GSoster/CleanCode/README.md

 In the .Net world methods like `TryGetValue`and `TryParse` follow the patter of returning a boolean as method return an the desired value as an out parameter:
 [TryGetValue](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2.trygetvalue?view=netcore-2.2)
 [TryParse](https://docs.microsoft.com/en-us/dotnet/api/system.int32.tryparse?view=netcore-2.2)

+### Number of parameters

+As always there is no silver bullet, but it is usually a good idea to keep the number of parameters below 3.
+In case the method signature starts to get too big it is possibly a indicator that either the method is doing too much OR a class should be created to encapsulate it.